-Mortality rates are based on the Wisconsin 2018 Mortality Table adjusted for future mortality improvements using the MP-2018 fully generational improvement scale (multiplied 60%).
+Mortality rates are the same as those used in the Wisconsin 2018 Mortality Table adjusted for future mortality improvements using the MP-2018 fully generated improvement scale.

 The actuarial assumptions used in the June 30, 2021 valuation were based on an experience study conducted in 2018 using Wisconsin Retirement System (WRS) experience from 2015 - 2017.